Tony Packard

-Anthony Charles "Tony" Packard (born 14 April 1943) is a former Australian politician.
+Anthony Charles Packard (born 14 April 1943) is a former Australian politician.
 He was the Liberal member for The Hills in the New South Wales Legislative Assembly from 1990 to 1993.
 He had previously migrated to Australia from England in 1967 and operated a new-car dealership in outer Sydney.

 Early life

 Packard was born in London, England, the son of Charles and Maude Packard.
 He was educated at Peter Symonds College, a private school in Winchester, before becoming a clerk at Barclays and Lombards banks.

 New-car dealership

 Tony Packard Holden was a successful and profitable business that used the advertising catch phrase "just up the Windsor Road from Baulkham Hills, and let me do it right for you!"
 In the course of that business, he illegally used concealed listening devices, later to be the subject of criminal charges.

 Tony Packard appeared in “Whicker's World - Living with Waltzing Matilda” Episode 7.
 He described his belief that Australia was “the lucky country” but expressed doubts about the future of the country due to the strength of the unions.